mikolajroszak/qsp-protocol-node/doc/node-operator.md

 1. Click `VIEW PROJECT`
     ![](node-operator/INFURA-04-ProjectDetail.png)

-1. Copy the string after `mainnet.infura.io/v3/`, this is the string that we will later refer to as `[Infura Token]`

-After the steps above, you should obtain:
-* An Infura token
+The `Project ID` is your `[Infura Token]`.
+We will need the again `[Infura Token]` when we set our environment variables in the near future.

 ### 3. Setting up an Ethereum account

 > IMPORTANT CAUTION: By using these materials, you acknowledge and agree that your interactions are NOT private.
 These materials enable connectivity to the Ethereum platform, a public blockchain-based distributed computing platform and operating system and thus your interactions, audit node operations, information submitted, analyses, and resulting scan reports are publicly accessible as further described herein.
 In particular, any of your node information, accounts, amounts, staking, and audit analyses that you generate will be publicly accessible, storable, and stored by one or more entities throughout multiple jurisdictions.
 If you do not want your information to be publicly accessible, discontinue use immediately.

-The node sends transactions to the Ethereum network.
-For this, it needs its own Ethereum account.
-We recommend that you create a new account for the node and do not use the account elsewhere.
-The following instructions show how you can create an account via MyEtherWallet, however, any Ethereum account with a valid keystore file will work fine with the node.
+The Quantstamp node will need to make transactions to the Ethereum network.
+In order to do this, we will need to make the node its own Ethereum account.
+The following instructions guide you through creating an account via MyEtherWallet, however, any Ethereum account with a valid keystore file will work fine.

 #### Create account via MyEtherWallet
 1. Visit https://www.myetherwallet.com